£60m, five years late... Tag criminal tagging as a 'catastrophic waste' of taxpayers' cash

 UK government beancounters aren't happy with the MoJ

-The Ministry of Justice's system of monitoring criminals with electronic tags has been blasted as a "catastrophic waste of public money" in a damning report by the National Audit Office.
+The UK's Ministry of Justice's system of monitoring criminals with electronic tags has been blasted as a "catastrophic waste of public money" in a damning report by MPs..

 The scheme was due to be completed in 2013 but is now running five years late at a cost of £60m to the taxpayer with further delays expected.
 It has incurred £9m of losses which cannot be recovered.

-"The Ministry told us that owing to further delays, the new tags are now expected to be ready in early 2019," the watchdog warned.
+"The Ministry told us that owing to further delays, the new tags are now expected to be ready in early 2019," the MPs' Public Accounts Committee warned.

 The programme was originally expected to reduce the cost of tagging crooks by between £9m and £30m a year but has failed to deliver any tangible benefits so far.